Search

 The Government has said these changes reflect the high street opening up again, but still allowing small businesses to recover with protections.
 Whilst it is frustrating for landlords and creditors, the announcement was not unexpected.

-For further legal support on commercial rent contact our dispute resolution lawyers.
+For further legal support on commercial rent contact our commercial dispute resolution solicitors.

 About this article